howaskew/Explore-OpenActive-data-with-R-code/README.md

 #Like the activity list, these terms are managed as concepts in a vocabulary.
 ```
+Notes:

+For the 'what', we use a standardised list of activities, managed as concepts in a [controlled vocabulary](https://activity-list.openactive.io/en/hierarchical_concepts.html).
+This helps app designers to consistently present and group and filter activities in search interfaces.

+The 'when' may not be obvious at first glance - there is no date field.
+This is a feed of SessionSeries - it contains information that relates to a number of sessions.
+The date and time information that relates to an individual scheduled session is handled separately.
+In some cases, SessionSeries are linked to a separate ScheduledSession feed by an id variable.
+However, in this feed, the individual dated sessions are described in data.subEvent.

+Ideally, the URL provided for an individual session takes a user directly to the booking page for that session.
+This simplifies the user journey of discovering and booking, reducing barriers and helping people get active.

+OpenActive also has a draft [controlled vocabulary for accessibility support](https://openactive.io/accessibility-support/), but not all providers use this.

 ## Reading all the pages in a data feed